We are ISA, the Socio-Environmental Institute

 triangle 2008

-ISA promotes the 1st Traditional Seeds Fair of Vale do Ribeira
+ISA promotes the 1st Traditional Seed Fair of the Ribeira Valley

-The fair, considered an action to safeguard the traditional quilombola agricultural system, emerged to rescue and preserve the agricultural varieties of the quilombolas in the region.
-In more than a decade of the fair, more than 200 seed varieties were shared, many of them considered lost by the communities.
-Every year, the participation of the quilombola communities of Vale do Ribeira in the fair increases.
+The fair, considered a safeguard of the traditional quilombola agricultural system, was created to rescue and preserve the agricultural varieties of the region's quilombolas.
+In over a decade of the fair, over 200 seed varieties have been shared, many of which were considered lost by the communities.
+Every year, the participation of the quilombola communities of the Ribeira Valley in the fair increases.

 2009